 Available on the download single ‘All I Want for Christmas Is New Year’s Day’ via Major Label / RCA

 Whether it was a Casio, Yamaha or Roland, everyone wanted ‘A Synthesizer For Christmas’.
 Texan couple HYPERBUBBLE took that enduring memory and turned it into a delightful synthpop ditty that could resonate with electronic geeks from eight to eighty the world over.
 Short but sweet, it was another joyous “cartoon automaton symphony” from Jess and Jeff.

-Available as a download single via Socket Sounds
+Available on the download single ‘A Synthesizer For Christmas’ via Socket Sounds

 LOLA DUTRONIC Another Christmas Without Snow (2010)

-In the UK where a wet Christmas is always more likely, LOLA DUTRONIC’s ‘Another Christmas Without Snow’ resonated with its melancholic yet pretty demeanour.
-The project of Canadian producer Richard Citroen and using a flexible roster of wispy female vocalists, the tones of Lola Dee came over all dreamy like SAINT ETIENNE and conveyed the mixed emotions of the season impeccably.
+In the UK, a wet Christmas is always more likely, but LOLA DUTRONIC’s ‘Another Christmas Without Snow’ resonated with its melancholic yet pretty demeanour.
+The project of Canadian producer Richard Citroen and using a flexible roster of wispy female vocalists, the tones of Lola Dee came over all dreamy like SAINT ETIENNE and conveyed the season’s mixed emotions.

-Available as a download single via Lola Dutronic
+Available on the download single ‘(Another) Christmas Without Snow’ via Lola Dutronic